 Tuberculosis Test Requirement: Where a person is applying for entry clearance on the Victim of Domestic Abuse route they must, if Appendix Tuberculosis applies, provide a valid medical certificate confirming that they have undergone screening for active pulmonary tuberculosis and that this tuberculosis is not present in them.

-The Immigration Rules do not require the applicant to pass the Knowledge of Language and Life test when applying for Indefinite Leave to Remain (ILE) as a victim of domestic violence from outside the UK.
+The Immigration Rules do not require the applicant to pass the Knowledge of Language and Life test when applying for Indefinite Leave to Enter (ILE) as a victim of domestic violence from outside the UK.

-If the Home Office UKVI has refused your application for Indefinite Leave to Remain (ILE) as a victim of domestic violence and you have been given the right to Administrative Review against the refusal decision, you should file an Administrative review within 28 days of the refusal decision.
-The Administrative Review against the refusal decision can be successful on the grounds that the decision maker has made a caseworker error in deciding your application for Indefinite Leave to Remain (ILE) as a victim of domestic violence.
+If the Home Office UKVI has refused your application for Indefinite Leave to Enter (ILE) as a victim of domestic violence and you have been given the right to Administrative Review against the refusal decision, you should file an Administrative Review within 28 days of the refusal decision.
+The Administrative Review against the refusal decision can be successful on the grounds that the decision maker has made a caseworker error in deciding your application for Indefinite Leave to Enter (ILE) as a victim of domestic violence.
 Our specialist family visa solicitors can provide the required legal services to represent you in your Administrative Review to challenge the refusal decision.

-You can apply for naturalisation as a British citizen 12 months after you have been granted Indefinite Leave to Remain (ILE) if you have been lawfully resident in the UK for the last five years preceding the date of application.
-If you are married to a British Citizen, the residence requirement will be three years instead of 5 years, and there will be no requirement to wait for 12 months after the grant of Indefinite Leave to Remain (ILE) when applying for naturalisation as a spouse of a British Citizen.
+You can apply for naturalisation as a British citizen 12 months after you have been granted Indefinite Leave to Enter (ILE) if you have been lawfully resident in the UK for the last five years preceding the date of application.
+If you are married to a British Citizen, the residence requirement will be three years instead of 5 years, and there will be no requirement to wait for 12 months after the grant of Indefinite Leave to Enter (ILE) when applying for naturalisation as a spouse of a British Citizen.
 Your absences from the UK during the last five years before the date of application for naturalisation should not exceed 450 days.
 If you are relying on three years of residence because you are married to a British Citizen, your absences during the last three years before the date of your naturalisation application should not exceed 270 days.
 Also, you must not have been absent from the UK for more than 90 days in the last 12 months before the date of your application for naturalisation as a British Citizen.
-Our specialist team of family visa solicitors can provide immigration advice and legal services for your application for naturalisation as a British Citizen after the grant of Indefinite Leave to Remain (ILE) as a victim of domestic violence.
+Our specialist team of family visa solicitors can provide immigration advice and legal services for your application for naturalisation as a British Citizen after the grant of Indefinite Leave to Enter (ILE) as a victim of domestic violence.
 Read More

 How Can We Help?